Princess-A27/My-first-project/README.md

 hello!

-This is my first project explaining about somr formatting tags of HTML.
+This is my first project explaining about some formatting tags of HTML.

 # My Web Development Project.